 Euthanasia in India

 Passive euthanasia is legal in India.
-On 7 March 2011, the Supreme Court of India legalised passive euthanasia by means of the withdrawal of life support to patients in a permanent vegetative state.
-The decision was made as part of the verdict in a case involving Aruna Shanbaug, who had been in a Persistent Vegetative State (PVS) for 42 years until her death in 2015.
+On 7 March 2011, the Supreme Court of India legalized passive euthanasia using the withdrawal of life support to patients in a permanent vegetative state.
+The decision was made as part of the verdict in a case involving Aruna Shanbaug, who had been in a Persistent Vegetative State (PVS) for 42 years until she died in 2015.

 The Aruna Shanbaug Case

-In March 2011, the Supreme Court of India passed a historic judgement-law permitting Passive Euthanasia in the country.
-This judgment was passed in the wake of Pinki Virani’s plea to the highest court in December 2009 under the Constitutional provision of “Next Friend”.
+In March 2011, the Supreme Court of India passed a historic judgment permitting Passive Euthanasia in the country.
+This judgment was passed after Pinki Virani’s plea to the highest court in December 2009 under the Constitutional provision of “Next Friend”.
 It’s a landmark law which places the power of choice in the hands of the individual, over government, medical or religious control which sees all suffering as “destiny”.
 The Supreme Court specified two irreversible conditions to permit Passive Euthanasia Law in its 2011 Law:

 - The brain-dead for whom the ventilator can be switched off.